top of page

 • Why is this idea something the Terror Camp community should know about?

-And if you would like some guidance, we’re offering a Zoom session on how to put together an abstract.
-You can RSVP here (date tbd).
+If you would like some guidance, we’re offering a Zoom session on how to put together an abstract.
+The workshop will take place on June 29th, 18:00 CET (12:00 EST/17:00 BST).
+You can RSVP here.
 If you can’t attend live, don’t worry - we’re going to record the session and anyone who RSVPs will get a link to watch the recording.

 Looking for some inspiration?
 You can check out an idea for how to structure an abstract here.
-We’ve also highlighted a few abstracts for presentations from last year’s Terror Camp that are great examples.
-Check out Han’s and Jas’s abstracts for more history-focused presentations (Han’s uses more academic language while Jas uses more casual language—both are super!), Allison’s abstract for a show-focused abstract, and Emma’s abstract for just some nice clear language.
+We’ve also highlighted a few abstracts for presentations from past Terror Camps that are great examples.

 I’m not great with writing out my ideas.
 Will you accept proposals in other formats?